Terry Fair: College career

-NFL
+Professional career

-Fair was drafted in the first round (20th overall pick) by the Detroit Lions in the 1998 NFL Draft.
+Fair was selected in the first round (20th overall pick) by the Detroit Lions in the 1998 NFL draft.
 During his rookie year with the Lions, he tallied 39 tackles, including one sack, and led the NFL in kick return average with 28 yards per return.
 He returned two kickoffs for a touchdown, including a season-long 105-yarder against Tampa Bay on Monday Night Football.
+For his game against Tampa Bay, he won NFC Special Teams Player of the Week.
 He was named to the NFL All-Rookie team by the Sporting News and Pro Football Writers Association.

 During his second season in 1999, Fair recorded three interceptions, including a 41-yard pick six against Minnesota, and averaged 22.1 yards on 34 kick returns.
+He won NFC Special Teams Player of the Week for his game against the Vikings.
 In 2000, he intercepted two passes, returned six kickoffs for 149 yards, and returned two punts for 15 yards.
 In 2001, Fair registered 43 tackles and intercepted two passes, including a 26-yard pick six against Cleveland, though he struggled with a foot injury during the latter part of the season.